 May 02, 2018

-I have a long-standing obsession with pegboard walls.
-The pegboard wall at Homeday Studio (above) is one of my very favourite things about our space.
+I have a long-standing obsession with pegboard.
+The pegboard wall above my sewing desk is one of my very favourite things about my space.
 Perhaps it's my love of mise en place (a french culinary phrase for “everything in its place”) or the graphic minimalism of those tiny grid-like circles, but I think there’s a place for a pegboard wall in every home.
 Read on for some simple tips for installing a pegboard wall in your creative space.

 1. Buy and Paint.
 Pegboard panels are available at your local hardware or lumber store, and come pre-cut in many different sizes.
 For the panel above my sewing desk, I used a 24" by 48" pegboard panel, and painted it with a roller in Benjamin Moore Hale Navy.
 I'd recommend using spray paint or a spray gun instead, otherwise you'll end up, like me, filling in all 1152 holes with a tiny artist brush where the colour was missed by the roller (uh… neurotic, I know).
 Alternatively, you can save a bit of your sanity, and leave the pegboard in its unpainted state (usually white or brown hardboard).